-When you are starting a holiday let effectively you are setting up a new business venture which always comes with up-front costs, along with the ongoing expenses you’ll incur.
+Starting a holiday let is the same as setting up a new business venture, which always comes with up-front costs, along with the ongoing expenses you’ll incur.

 Among the costs you’ll have to pay, both at the start of your ownership and on an ongoing basis, include:

 - Planning permission fees if you need a change of use